fizaashraf37/fizaashraf37/README.md

 - 👋 Hi, I’m Fiza Ashraf.
 I am an experienced software developer with 5 years of experience in software development.
 I have experience in diverse fields, like game development, enterprise applications integrations, data engineering, deep learning, oracle cloud applications, ETL, Web APIs, REST and Soap APIs
-- 👀 Currently working as a Software Engineer @Afiniti
+- 👀 Currently working as a Software Engineer at Afiniti
 - 💞️ I’m also working as an open source contributor with open-source projects
      - Contributor and maintainer of [flask-swagger-generator](https://github.com/coding-kitties/flask-swagger-generator)
      - Contributor of [Django web framework](https://github.com/django/django)